VoylinsGamedevJourney/gde_gozen/README.md

 - Cross-platform (Linux, Windows, MacOS, and Android);
 - Regular updates;

-Support for Web is a WIP and is not guarantee to arrive due to the nature of web builds being very sandboxed.

 ## How to use?
 Before you can use GDE GoZen in your project, you will need to compile the GDExtension.
 You will **need** the debug build for your current operating system, and the necessary compiled (debug and/or release) builds for the platforms you want to support.